 This is something you can start to practice.
-You can start to purposefully go out by yourself and do things you never thought you would do before.
-If you are like me, you may find that it was all very liberating as you can set your own schedule and decide what you will do and when.
+You can begin to purposefully going out by yourself and doing things you never thought you would do before.
+If you are like me, you may find it all very liberating as you can set your schedule and decide what you will do and when.

 There is something very compelling about a smile.
-When you smile, it tells the other person that you are friendly and that you have an openness and want to meet them and talk to them.
+When you smile, it tells the other person that you are friendly and are open and want to meet them and talk to them.
 Most people are drawn to a smile.

 This is an experiment you can do.
-Go to a public place and find a spot where you can sit down to people watch.
-I have done this a lot on my international travels as I love to sit and watch people as you can learn so much from them.
-Watch to see who smiles and how others will usually naturally smile back at them.
+Go to a public place and find a spot where you can sit down to people-watch.
+I have done this a lot on my international travels as I love to sit and watch people; you can learn much from them.
+Watch who smiles and how others will naturally smile back at them.

-Take this a step further, and you can start to smile at everyone with a nice big smile, look them in the eyes, and then see all those that smile back at you.
-Most people will naturally smile back at you in response to your own smile.
+Take this a step further, and you can start to smile at everyone with a big friendly smile, look them in the eyes, and then see all those that smile back at you.
+Most people will naturally smile back at you in response to your smile.

-As I have traveled around the world, the one thing I have found is that a simple smile transcends all language barriers.
-Even if you cannot speak another person’s language, you can always give them a big bright smile.
-That smile will communicate to them that you are friendly and ready to be their friend.
+As I have traveled worldwide, I have found that a simple smile transcends all language barriers.
+You can always give them a bright smile even if you cannot speak another person’s language.
+That smile will tell them you are friendly and ready to be their friend.
 As Christie Brinkley said about a smile:

-I am not sure if I was ever shy, but I was very self-conscience and not very self-assured.
-I worried about what people thought about me or if they would make fun of me or talk bad about me.
+I am unsure if I was ever shy, but I was very self-conscience and not very self-assured.
+I worried about what people thought about me or if they would make fun of me or talk badly about me.

 But as I have traveled around the world, I have had people talk about me or even make some very rude or hurtful comments right to my face.
 But at the same time, I have learned that no matter what, I can go up and talk to another person.
-Usually, when I do this, I have found far better good than bad people in the world.
+Usually, when I do this, I find far more good than bad people.

-Traveling alone has taught me to get out of my own self-conscience shell in life and talk to others and get to know about other people and their lives.
+Traveling alone has taught me to get out of my self-conscience shell, talk to others, and know about others and their lives.
 This, in turn, has deeply blessed and enriched my life.
-This will also enrich your life as you learn to travel alone and meet some new and wonderful friends along the way.
+This will also improve your life as you learn to travel alone and meet new and wonderful friends.

 So when you talk to people, learn to listen more.
-Here are some very easy ways that you can try to be not only a better listener but also to show interest in other people and their lives:
+Here are some straightforward ways that you can try to be not only a better listener but also to show interest in other people and their lives:

-- Keep eye contact and show them you are interested in what they have to say.
+- Keep eye contact and show them you are interested in their words.

 - Listen not just to comment back but listen to understand.
 Sometimes when I interview people, I find if I just let them talk, I can learn a lot.

 - Keep your smartphone and other devices away.
-It can be tempting to have the phone out and be looking at it every minute, but this shows that you are really not interested.
+Having the phone out and looking at it every minute can be tempting, but this shows that you are not interested.

 - Summarize what people say to you to show you are listening.
 If you summarize a bit of what people are saying, then they know you are listening.

 - Ask relevant questions.
-If someone is speaking on a subject, ask relevant questions about what they are talking about to help keep the conversation flowing and interesting.
+If someone is speaking on a subject, ask pertinent questions about what they are talking about to help keep the conversation flowing and interesting.